w3c-fedid/FedCM/HOWTO.md

 It will subsequently roll into downstream channels, but with lag in functionality and bug fixes since this is under development.

 ## Enabling WebID in Chrome
-1. Download a version of Chrome with WebID implemented, ideally Canary. ([Link for Canary channel](https://www.google.com/chrome/))
+1. Download [Chrome Canary](https://www.google.com/chrome/).
+Since this is a prototype with ongoing development, the implementation in other channels will be out of date with respect to functionality and bug fixes.
 2. Enable WebID.
-For Chrome 91+ this can be done directly from chrome://flags.
-Older versions require manually running with the command line flag --enable-features=WebID. ([Instructions for different platforms.](https://www.chromium.org/developers/how-tos/run-chromium-with-flags))
+As of Chrome 91 this can be done directly from chrome://flags.

 ## Available functionality
 * Automatic permission prompts on [top-level Open ID Connect protocol navigations](navigations.md#the-sign-in-api)